 The cost of living in Romania is a relative bargain for expats.
-Ranking 142nd out of 227 cities in the 2023 Mercer Cost of Living Survey, Bucharest is slightly more expensive than neighbouring capitals, such as Sofia, Bulgaria (168th) and Budapest, Hungary (161st).
+Ranking 155th out of 226 cities in the 2024 Mercer Cost of Living Survey, Bucharest is slightly pricier than the neighbouring capital Sofia, Bulgaria (162nd).
 It's still well below the cost of Western European giants such as London, UK and Vienna, Austria.

-Rural areas and smaller cities such as Pitești, Cluj-Napoca and Iași are cheaper than the larger urban areas that are more popular with expats, including the likes of Timișoara, Sibiu and Brașov.
-Bucharest is significantly more expensive than any of these, but as it's also where most opportunities and infrastructure are centred, most expats settle here.
+Rural areas and smaller cities such as Pitești, Cluj-Napoca and Iași are cheaper than the larger urban areas that are popular with expats, including the likes of Timişoara, Sibiu and Brașov.
+Bucharest is significantly costlier than any of these, but as it's also where most opportunities and infrastructure are centred, most expats settle here.

 Cost of accommodation in Romania

 The cost of accommodation in Romania is not as low as expats may expect.
-Many of the apartment blocks in cities such as Bucharest are old and in need of repair, so expat families with children often prefer to live in more expensive gated communities comprising newly built houses.
+Many apartment blocks in cities such as Bucharest are old and in need of repair, so expat families with children often prefer to live in more luxury gated communities comprising newly built houses.

-In addition to rent, expats will need to include the cost of utility bills in their budget.
+In addition to rent, expats must include the cost of utility bills in their budget.
 On the upside, most foreigners can afford a cleaner and/or babysitter, as domestic help is affordable and easy to find.

 Cost of transport in Romania